Kiang Central Water System Project – The Gambia

 Papa Sanneh, an engineer in Serekunda, surveyed the Village.
 The community will dig half-meter-deep trenches for installing the pipes, and provide the meals and support for Sanneh’s professional team.

-Once the system is installed, every adult in the village will pay 10 Dalasis/month as maintenance fee.
+Once the system is installed, every adult in the village will pay 10 Dalasis/month as a maintenance fee.

 During the installation period, the PCV along with counterparts from Xxxxxxxx Health Center will conduct 3 sensitization workshops on hygiene, sanitation, and maintaining the water system at the place where the community meets to take care of the village affairs, in Xxxxxxxx Lower Basic School, and Xxxxxxxx Lower and Upper Basic Junior Secondary School.